anoma/taiga/book/src/introduction.md

 The address of a token or a user consists of a commitment of the token validity predicate or the user validity predicate, respectively.
 That is, a token or user address is uniquely identified by the rules of the underlying validity predicate.

+### Transparent Anoma
+### Validity Predicate Model

+No dependencies

 ## Related work

 ### Zexe

+In Zexe, the model of how the blockchains are programmed are different. (?)

+Their motivation is: "How do you get smart contract based programmability in something like ZCash?"

 ### Penumbra

 ### Bilateral swaps (Aztec)

 ### Orchard

+Privacy but not function agnostic (there is only one function).